-The DSL or Principal must be notified immediately of any allegation or disclosure that calls into question the competence or suitability of another professional person (whether or not they are an employee of GEMS Education.)
+The school's Allegation Manager or Deputy Allegation Manager must be notified immediately of any allegation or disclosure that calls into question the competence or suitability of another professional person (whether or not they are an employee of GEMS Education.)
 Such information must be treated as being strictly confidential.
-Verbal notifications of this kind that are made to the DSL, or to other senior staff, must be followed up formally in writing, and delivered electronically through the Guard system (see also APPENDIX I: GEMS Allegations Management Policy.)
+Verbal notifications of this kind that are made to the Allegation Manager or Deputy Allegation Manager must also be reported electronically through the Guard case management platform.
+Allegations Manager must notify school HR for all Allegations as per the Employee Disciplinary Policy.